opendocsg/slw-judgments-backfill/2015_SGHC_211/report.md

 143    The plaintiffs argue that the practice of paying excessive directors’ fees, coupled with the practice of declaring inadequate dividends amounts to oppression as it is contrary to their common understanding or legitimate expectation that there would be a relatively equal sharing of profits amongst the shareholders, subject only to the proportion of shares which they hold.

-144    I accept that a policy of declaring inadequate dividends coupled with an overly generous policy of remunerating directors may cumulatively result in conduct that is oppressive or commercially unfair: _In re Gee Hoe Chan Trading Co Pte Ltd_ [1991] 2 SLR(R) 114 and _Re Sam Weller & Sons Ltd_ [1990] Ch
+144    I accept that a policy of declaring inadequate dividends coupled with an overly generous policy of remunerating directors may cumulatively result in conduct that is oppressive or commercially unfair: _In re Gee Hoe Chan Trading Co Pte Ltd_ <span class="citation">[1991] 2 SLR(R) 114</span> and _Re Sam Weller & Sons Ltd_ [1990] Ch

 682\.
 An example of such a situation is where, through directors’ fees and remuneration, the majority shareholders receive sums that far exceed the amounts that the minority shareholders, who do not receive such fees and remuneration, receive as dividends.